-A public health service is provided throughout the Territory by Health Inspectors located in the major urban areas who make regular visits to outlying areas.
+A public health service is provided throughout the Territory by Health Surveyors located in the major urban areas who make regular visits to outlying areas.
+In Alice Springs, the Health Surveyor Service is the responsibility of the Alice Springs Town Council.

 The Northern Territory Drug and Alcohol Bureau services the Northern Territory Drug and Alcohol Advisory Committee and its associated regional drug and alcohol groups.
-The Bureau coordinates the activities of the many Government and non-Government organisations which have a role in the control of drug and alcohol problems in the Northern Territory, making policy recommendations to these bodies.
+The Bureau co-ordinates the activities of the many Government and non-Government organisations which have a role in the control of drug and alcohol problems in the Northern Territory, making policy recommendations to these bodies.